eikek/docspell/website/site/content/docs/webapp/multiedit.md

 {{ figure(file="multiedit-04.png") }}

-If you are done, just click on the icon from the beginning to go back to "normal" mode.
+If you are done, just click on the *Close* button or the icon from the beginning to go back to "normal" mode.

-{{ figure(file="multiedit-05.png") }}

 ### Tags